JTYKolesar/post-install-config/README.md

 - In the Permissions tab, under the Tickets category, checkmark ALL boxes.
   - Go through both Tasks and Knowledgebase categories and checkmark ALL boxes as well.
 - Once done, click "Add Role".

-_"Roles are the permissions granted to Agents per Department that they have access to.
-Each Role has a set of permissions that can be checked/unchecked for agents given that Role in association with a Department they have access to.
-An unlimited number of roles can be created and assigned to Agents with access to various departments. ~ osTicket Documentation"_

 <p>
 <img src="https://i.imgur.com/iJGy3L6.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>